-Ground-level Ozone is measured at the Canterbury and St. Andrews sites in New Brunswick and the

-Perry site in Maine.
-Results from the most recent available data (2005) show that the Canterbury and St. Andrews sites had no exceedances of the 1-hour National Ambient Air Quality Objectives (NAAQO) standard (82 parts per billion (ppb)), or Canada-wide standard (65 parts per billion, based on an 8-hour averaging period).
-Over the entire period of monitoring (1997-2005), the St. Andrews site has never exceeded the 1-hour standard, and the 1-hour standard has only been exceeded at the Canterbury site during two hours since 1995, one hour each in 1998 and 1999 (GNB smoke plumes from nearby industry drift into the area (VIEWS 2008).
+Ground-level Ozone is measured at the Canterbury and St. Andrews sites in New Brunswick and the Perry site in Maine.
+Results from the most recent available data (2005) show that the Canterbury and St.Andrews sites had no exceedances of the 1-hour National Ambient Air Quality Objectives (NAAQO) standard (82 parts per billion (ppb)), or Canada-wide standard (65 parts per billion, based on an 8-hour averaging period).
+Over the entire period of monitoring (1997-2005), the St. Andrews site has never exceeded the 1-hour standard, and the 1-hour standard has only been exceeded at the Canterbury site during two hours since 1995, one hour each in 1998 and 1999 (GNB 2005).
+At the Perry site, monitoring data from 2005 to 2008 shows no exceedances of the U.S. standard (80 ppb, based on an 8-hour average) (ME DEP 2007, US EPAb 2008).
+However, when compared to the more stringent Canadian 1-hour National Ambient Air Quality Objectives (NAAQO) standard, there were 3 exceedances over the three-year period.
+Overall, monitoring results show a very slight trend toward increasing ozone levels (just over 2 ppb) over the period of 1980-2005.